raoulsson/oauth-pet/README.md

 I use this lib as there is a bug in the Playframework (https://github.com/playframework/playframework/issues/1159).
 I have not yet used it against twitter and co, just my own client and server.
 So if there is a bug that makes it incompatible with the spec, I am sorry.
 Will test that in a little while.

-If you are looking for a built, look here: http://www.raoulsson.com/oauth-pet
+If you are looking for a build, look here: http://www.raoulsson.com/oauth-pet